june-yub/june-yub.github.io/docs/GitHub/Commit to your GitHub.md

 $ git push -u origin main

 ```
-You can replace "COMMIT NAME" with your note and also "main" on the third conmmand can be a branch name you want.
+You can replace "COMMIT NAME" with your note, and "main" on the third conmmand can be a branch name you want.